-- Did you know that some Disabled Students may qualify to waive their CSUSB quarterly parking fee?
+- Did you know that some Disabled Students may qualify to waive their CSUSB semester parking fee?
 In order for a student to be eligible for the waiver of their Campus parking fee, a student must:

 - Possess a valid state DMV Handicap Parking Placard or Plates in their name, and